A Comprehensive Survey on Multi-modal Conversational Emotion Recognition with Deep Learning: Background, Definition, and Feature Extraction

 \subsubsection{Brief History of Conversational Emotion Recognition}

-The emotion recognition method based on the dictionary is the earliest used for emotion recognition \cite{hardeniya2016dictionary}, which motivated early work on naive bayes method \cite{frank2000naive}.
-With the widespread application of machine learning algorithms in classification tasks, the representative machine learning classification algorithm (SVM \cite{rozgic2012ensemble}, \cite{hu2007gmm}, and binary decision tree \cite{cichosz2007emotion}, \cite{lee2011emotion}, \cite{liu2018speech}, etc) has also begun to shine in the field of emotion recognition.
-The above-mentioned method determines the category of emotion by learning the polarity and occurrence frequency of emotional words in the text, which is difficult to extract the semantic information and context information.
+The emotion recognition method based on the dictionary is the earliest used for emotion recognition \cite{hardeniya2016dictionary}, which motivated early work on naive bayes method \cite{frank2000naive}. {With the widespread application of machine learning algorithms in classification tasks, representative algorithms such as the support vector machine (SVM) \cite{rozgic2012ensemble, hu2007gmm} and binary decision tree \cite{cichosz2007emotion, lee2011emotion, liu2018speech} have also gained prominence in emotion recognition.} The above-mentioned method determines the category of emotion by learning the polarity and occurrence frequency of emotional words in the text, which is difficult to extract the semantic information and context information.